 Origin of Exercise: This exercise is a combination of concepts I learned from Broadway voice teachers Jeannette LoVetri and Joan Lader.
 Slide-y [æ] vowels are a staple of Jeanie’s approach to teaching a ‘mixed’, traditional style of belting—while Joan advocates using a variety of different vowel shapes and resonance configurations in her ‘Blissful Belting’ pedagogical approach.

 The goal of this particular exercise is to produce bright, speech-like, unified vowel sounds across the student’s range.
-The exercise is particularly beneficial for students who have learned to belt on open vowels like [æ] but struggle to do the same on closed vowels like [i] or [u].
-Using this exercise, the student can start on a bright, open vowel and transfer a similar vocal tract configuration to other vowel shapes (aka ‘tune’ all vowels to a particular vowel sound/shape).
+The exercise is particularly beneficial for students who have learned to belt on a more open vowel like [æ] but struggle to do the same on closed vowels like [i] or [u].
+Using this exercise, the student can start on a bright, comfortable vowel and transfer a similar vocal tract configuration to other vowel shapes (aka ‘tune’ all vowels to a particular vowel sound/shape).
 Note: This is more of an intermediate exercise than a beginner one.

-1. Make sure the singer can comfortably sing a bright, spread [æ] vowel across his or her range using chest/mix registration.
-For women, start around A3 and proceed with Perfect 5th slides up and down, slowly moving up by half steps through the passaggio and above (men start around E3).
-If the student comes from a classical background, he or she may be apprehensive about making this type of sound initially because it isn’t ‘pretty’.
+1. Make sure the singer can comfortably sing a bright, ‘brassy’ [æ] vowel across their range using chest/mix registration.
+For treble voices, start around A3 and proceed with Perfect 5th slides up and down, slowly moving up by half steps through the passaggio and above (tenor and baritones start around E3).
+If the student comes from a classical background, they may be apprehensive about making this type of sound initially because it isn’t ‘pretty’.
 Reassure the student and continue on.
-Note: If he or she struggles with Perfect 5th slides, try Major 2nd slides instead.
+Note: If they struggle with Perfect 5th slides, try Major 2nd slides instead.
 The goal here is freedom, flexibility, co-ordination, and a unified vowel sound across the singer’s range.

 3. Continue to move up and down by half steps, paying close attention to how the student approaches and navigates each vowel sound at the top of every slide.
-Encourage him or her to maintain the same basic mouth shape for each vowel (using the initial, spread [æ] vowel shape as a reference point).
-The tip of the student’s tongue should remain at the back of his or her bottom teeth, and the tongue should move very minimally for each vowel.
+Encourage them to maintain a similar mouth shape for each vowel in the sequence (using the initial, ‘brassy’ [æ] vowel shape as a reference point).
+The tip of the student’s tongue should remain at the back of their bottom teeth, and the tongue should move minimally for each vowel.
 The student should also stand tall with an ‘engaged’ posture.

 4. When all vowel sounds are unified and ‘tuned’ to the [æ] vowel, try starting each slide on a different vowel instead.
 For example, the student could tune vowels to a darker [ɑ] vowel shape to create an acoustically different type of belt.
 Remember, different musical theatre roles will require technically and acoustically different types of singing.
 It is always good to have options.